 To build a just, humane, and healthy society in which people are accorded dignity and the opportunity to achieve their full potential free from stigma, prejudice, and other barriers to care and recovery.

-Mental Health America understands that racism undermines mental health.
+Mental Health Association of Monmouth County understands that racism undermines mental health.
 Therefore, we are committed to anti-racism in all that we do.
 This means we pledge to work against individual racism, interpersonal racism, and institutional racism in all their forms.